julienshim/combined_korean_vocabulary_list/README.md

 ### **`Converting GO and TOPIK part of speech before creating Combined vocabulary list`**

-GO part of speech will be used as 'reference'.
-TOPIK part of speech will be used if more descriptive, which is prefered for future database purposes to recognize the different nuances in vocabulary.
+GO part of speech will be used as 'reference' since GO lists same Korean words with different part of speech.
 See the example below:

 | Korean    | GO hint   | TOPIK hint   |
 |-------|---------|---------|